 Select the Appropriate Outcome and Indicator(s)/Sub-Indicator(s)

-You must choose one of the eight outcomes listed in Appendix B which were approved by the U.S. Office of Management and Budget (OMB) to evaluate the performance of the SCBGP on a national level.
+You must choose one or more of the eight outcomes listed in Appendix B which were approved by the U.S. Office of Management and Budget (OMB) to evaluate the performance of the SCBGP on a national level.

 Outcome Measure(s)

-Select ONE outcome measure applicable for this project from the listing below.
+Select one or more outcome measures applicable for this project from the listing below.

 ☐ Outcome 1: Enhance the competitiveness of specialty crops through increased sales (required for marketing projects)